The RAZ Memory Cell Phone ensures that seniors with dementia stay connected with their loved ones whether they are at home or away from home!

 Enjoy free updates with additional features.

-Imagined emergencies and repetitive 911 calling is all to common for people with Alzheimer’s or dementia.
-The RAZ Memory Cell Phone Offers a solution.
-Emergency calls can be directed to an emergency dispatch agent rather than 911.
-The agent will know that the caller suffers from memory loss and will determine whether to contact 911 guided by this knowledge.
+Imagined emergencies and repetitive 911 calling is all too common for people with dementia.
+The RAZ Emergency Service (see above) is the solution!
+Our agents know that many of our customers suffer from memory loss and will determine whether to contact 911 guided by this knowledge.
 Also, text messages will be sent to designated caregivers, providing caregivers the opportunity to cancel the emergency call so that 911 is not contacted.

 The RAZ Emergency Service prevents 95% of unnecessary 911 calls.